From the trauma of the Great War came the promise that led to our Veterans Memorial Building.

 was finally closed in 1961.

-Saturday night dances sponsored by the American Legion and Woman’s Auxiliary were popular for many years. (see 1941 Walnut Kernel articleVetransHall1945
+Saturday night dances sponsored by the American Legion and Woman’s Auxiliary were popular for many years. (see 1941 Walnut Kernel article)

 Through the years it hosted widely varied activities: Chamber of Commerce office, Justice of the Peace court, County Supervisor’s office, Red Cross, Farm Bureau, Boy Scouts, recreational and exercise classes, youth activities, business and social events.
 The wildly popular American Legion Follies started in 1946 and were an annual highlight for about 10 years. (see DVD of Follies)